 The range of education providers in the NT is small, but the territory has a good selection of courses in general areas such as teaching, law, business and nursing, as well as expertise in areas specific to the Northern Territory, such as desert science and Indigenous studies.
 Most students are located in Darwin.
 International students make up nine per cent of the NT's total student population.

-The median weekly rental price for a three-bedroom house in Darwin is AUD$700, while the median weekly rental price for a one-bedroom unit is $570.
+The median weekly rental price for a house in Darwin is AUD$500, while the median weekly rental price for a unit is $400.

 The NT offers discounted or free bus travel to all students.
 Buses run frequently around Darwin in peak times, but are less frequent at night and on weekends.
 Transport in other areas of the NT is limited, so access to a car or other form of transport may be required.
 For more information about public transport and fares, see the Northern Territory Department of Transport website.